-- What is the “College Courses for High School Students” program (formally known as “Dual Credit”)?
+- What is the “College Courses for High School Students” program (also known as “Dual Credit”)?

 - What are the benefits of the Program?

-- There are numerous benefits to the program for the high school students.
-One of the most beneficial aspects is the ability to advance a college career while still being a high school student.
-On average, students enrolling in a dual program at GSC can earn up to 24 credit hours before they graduate from high school.
+- Save time: one of the most beneficial aspects is the ability to advance a college career while still being a high school student.

 - Who is eligible for the Program?

 - High school juniors and seniors must meet the following guidelines: